Thomasporta/thomasporta.github.io/index.md

 </video>

 Shadows of Them is a Psychological Horror game set in the London Underground.
 It was selected for the Develop 2022 Indie Showcase.
-My role involved programming core systems like train movement, dynamic events as well as lighting the game.
+My role involved programming core systems like train movement and dynamic events.
+I also took charge of lighting the game.

 ## Challenges